 Visiting Student (Away) Rotations

 We recognize the value of experiencing a variety of clinical settings during the fourth year, for education as well as the opportunity to make personal connections at potential residency sites.
 Therefore, fourth year LKSOM students may take two clinical rotations at sites other than LKSOM or its academic affiliates to satisfy clerkship elective requirements.
-Students are not permitted to do visiting student rotations in their third year.
+Students are not permitted visiting student rotations in their third year.

 It is important that students wanting to complete visiting student rotations follow standard procedures to ensure that they receive credit for the experience: